geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 I mean, I just try to prepare everything before and then just send comment.

 ##### **Geohot** [[00:28:06](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=1686)]
-If you want to modify the firmware to...
+If you want to modify the firmware to..
 So the thing that I was really worried about, about modifying the firmware before, was that you were trying to add functionality.
 So that's really hard.
 If all you have to do in your firmware modification is patch out like one jump, I'm okay with that.